- Ph.D., Mechanical Engineering, University of California, Los Angeles (UCLA), 2022

 - The Electrochemical Society (ECS)

-Dr. Frajnkovic specializes in thermodynamics, heat transfer, computational fluid dynamics, and transport phenomena in complex electrochemical systems.
-Dr. Frajnkovic has also performed experimental and numerical analysis of advanced electrochemical energy storage systems.
+Dr. Frajnkovic specializes in heat transfer, computational fluid dynamics (CFD), transport phenomena, and fast charging battery systems.
+Dr. Frajnkovic has performed experimental and numerical analysis of advanced electrochemical energy storage systems.
 He has experience with measuring the heat generation rate during cycling of batteries and capacitors via isothermal operando calorimetry technique.

 Prior to joining Exponent, Dr. Frajnkovic was a research assistant at University of California, Los Angeles (UCLA) where he carried out his doctoral work.
 His focus was on measuring and identifying the thermal signature of physicochemical phenomena occurring in hybrid supercapacitors during cycling.
 Dr. Frajnkovic also used numerical simulations to develop expressions for irreversible heat generation rates which exceeds Joule heating in hybrid supercapacitors.
 Moreover, he measured entropic potential evolution to elucidate the kinetics and structural evolution of novel battery electrode materials.